 In 2019, in collaboration with the University of Cincinnati, she performed and wrote songs for a TV musical series teaching young children basic financial literacy.
 Megan won two Emmy awards for best composition and best children’s short from the series.

 Since 2020, Megan has played the role of Gabrielle, a 6-year old black girl Muppet, on Sesame Street.
 After training for a year to learn Muppet style puppetry with the cast of Sesame Street, Megan became the first black female puppeteer to perform on Sesame Street in September of 2021.
-Megan loves spending time with her husband Dr. Wes Peace, her 2-year old son Leo, and 9-month old son Tyson.
+Megan is a mom of two young boys - Leo and Ty.